Contraptions Book Club

 2026 Picks

 January: Candide by Voltaire.
-For English, pick either the Theo Cuffe translation (2005) or the Robert Adams translation (1966).
+For English, choose among the Theo Cuffe translation (2005) or the Robert Adams translation (1966).
 Chat.

 February: Underground Empire by Henry Farrell.
 Chat.

-March: Pick between The Courtier and the Heretic by Matthew Stewart and The Infidel and the Professor by Dennis Rasmussen
+March: Pick between The Courtier and the Heretic by Matthew Stewart and The Infidel and the Professor by Dennis Rasmussen.
+Chat.

 2026 Side Quests